makogra/GitRepoAPILookup/README.md

 All core settings are located in the `application.properties` file.
 You can change the server port, the GitHub API URL, and the GitHub Personal Token there.

+> [!TIP]
-Adding a GitHub Personal Token is not necessary, but it will increase the number of requests you can make to the GitHub API.
+> Adding a GitHub Personal Token is not necessary, but it will increase the number of requests you can make to the GitHub API.

+## Tech stack

+* Java 21
+* Spring Boot 3
+* Gradle

 ## License